Last Updated: November 23, 2019

 This is the best choice to learn to write math proofs.
 It’s great for everyone, but since Velleman comes from a Computer Science background it might be especially useful for learning proof-writing for computer science students.
 It starts out with sets and logic and the basics of proof techniques.
 It also contains complete solutions to all of the exercises, so is good for self-study.
 Either this or Hammack’s book would be a good supplement for getting started with proofs, or for discrete math classes.

-- Hammock, The Book of Proof.
+- Hammack, The Book of Proof.

 A really good book in this genre.
 If you’re having trouble transitioning to proof-based math courses, or are self-studying math and realize you need more guidance on writing proofs, this is a good book.
 The book starts out carefully defining notation, sets, and logic and builds up to proof techniques and proof writing gradually.
 There are plenty of exercises in the text, with solutions to odd numbered exercises in the back of the book.
-This is a really good choice for aspirint math majors or for self-study.
+This is a really good choice for aspiring math majors or for self-study.

 - Aigner & Ziegler, Proofs from the Book.